laracasts/Commander/readme.md

 }
 ```

 Good?
-Next, we'll represent the "instruction" as a command.
+Next, we'll represent this "instruction" (to post a job listing) as a command.
 This will be nothing more than a simple DTO.

 ```php
 <?php